mpkrass7/m_pkfire/content/post/2021-10-22-anki-is-a-gamechanger/index.md

 ## Why Anki?

 If an application for building flashcards does not sound particularly compelling to you, I get it.
 When my friend first told me about how she used Anki flashcards to study human anatomy in medical school at the University of Pittsburgh, I hardly acknowledged the comment.
-I didn't decide to give it a try until I read a long rant witten by someone who used Anki to memorize the command line on his computer at the same time I started learning basic bash scripting.
+I didn't decide to give it a try until I read a long rant written by someone who used Anki to memorize the command line on his computer at the same time I started learning basic bash scripting.

 So, I downloaded the application and made a few flash cards.
 It was not a particularly overwhelming experience as far as flash cards go.
 You make a deck of cards with a question in the front and an answer in the back.
 You give the deck a title and quiz yourself.
 If you remembered what you wrote down, you could click a box that said 'Easy'.
 Otherwise you could click 'Good' or 'Hard' if you kind of remembered, or 'Again' if you couldn't remember at all.
 The button you clicked determined how long it would take for the deck to quiz you again.